ieb/dbus-modbus-client/README.md

 Some files from the GX device had to be added to make the code work when relocated. settingsdevice.py, vedbus.py, and ve_utils.py.
 Hopefully thats ok.

+# Importing or watching other devices

+First thing to remember is that dbus is a rpc and event system.
+Reading a property is an rpc call which may block unless done async.
+Best to watch for updates.
+The updates only appear to fire on '/' and will only fire for a property when it changes on dbus.
+It was easiest to use patterns in the official python dbus support libs as they are less complicated to understand than Vebus wrappers https://gitlab.freedesktop.org/dbus/dbus-python/-/blob/master/examples/example-async-client.py

+VeDbusImport didnt work well.
+It blocked waiting for a event loop the constructor and didnt get anything in most cases.
+Watching for signals using a dbus proxy does work, and looking up available services by name also works.
+Remember that the dbus values must be converted to native values (eg float(dbusvalue)) to be usable in calculations.
+It seems to be better to scan for the original device (eg the can dbus service connected to the battery, and the vebus service) rather than using the system service which has more latency.

 # TODO